giuseppeg/style-sheet/README.md

 Note that `style-sheet` **can also reconcile extracted styles!!!** You just need to make sure that the `link` tag has the `__style_sheet_extracted__` set.

 When the Babel plugin can't resolve styles to static it flags them as dynamic and it leaves them in JavaScript.
+For this reason it is always a good idea to define dynamic styles in separate rules.

 ### Configuration